 There is really no place quite like Mono Hot Springs, California.
 For the more adventuresome, its an unique opportunity to have a true wilderness experience of scenic hiking, swimming, trout fishing, boating, horseback riding, exploring for hot springs or just plain relaxing and enjoying the spectacular scenery while still having resort amenities of a fine food cafe, hot mineral baths, spa, massage, general store and comfortable historic cabin accommodations with WiFi.

 Many cabin Patrons remark how refreshingly relaxing it is to get away from it all and be able to walk outside their cabin without concrete walkways and the sound of traffic.
-A natural holistic environment surrounds the cabins where couples and families can enjoy an evening of campfire fun.
+A recreation setting connecting people to nature surrounds the cabins where couples and families can enjoy an evening of campfire fun.

 You will enjoy our friendly and helpful staff, great food service, Cherrie’s wonderful massages and just plain relaxing in the spa with a spectacular scenic setting that Sunset Magazine recently described California’s Mono Hot Springs Resort as “gorgeous scenery as there ever was in the West”.

 For cabin reservations and information call 559 325 1710.